iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

    as its name on Github to collect issues and PRs which should be included in the new version.

-2. Call a halt on changes to the master branch.
+2. Once consensus is reached on which PRs to include in the release, call a halt on changes to the master branch.
 Make sure all changes to the master branch since the last version are included in the milestone.

-**Here, we have to decide whether we allows pushing to master for releases or not.
-Then, we can use bump2version to create a tagged commit.
-Otherwise, we stick to PRs and create the tag via Github.
-I would go with the latter.**

 3. Create a PR to finalize the new release.